kwkou/815/includes/intro-to-azure.md

 Each of the three options addresses a different need: relational storage, fast access to potentially large amounts of simple typed data, and unstructured binary storage.
 In all three cases, data is automatically replicated across three different computers in an Azure datacenter to provide high availability.
 It's also worth pointing out that all three options can be accessed either by Azure applications or by applications running elsewhere, such as your on-premises datacenter, your laptop, or your phone.
 And however you apply them, you pay for all Azure data management services based on usage, including a gigabyte-per-month charge for stored data.

-###SQL Database###
+###SQL数据库###

-For relational storage, Azure provides SQL Database.
-Formerly called SQL Azure, SQL Database provides all of the key features of a relational database management system, including atomic transactions, concurrent data access by multiple users with data integrity, ANSI SQL queries, and a familiar programming model.
-Like SQL Server, SQL Database can be accessed using Entity Framework, ADO.NET, JDBC, and other familiar data access technologies.
+For relational storage, Azure provides SQL数据库.
+Formerly called SQL Azure, SQL数据库 provides all of the key features of a relational database management system, including atomic transactions, concurrent data access by multiple users with data integrity, ANSI SQL queries, and a familiar programming model.
+Like SQL Server, SQL数据库 can be accessed using Entity Framework, ADO.NET, JDBC, and other familiar data access technologies.
 It also supports most of the T-SQL language, along with SQL Server tools such as SQL Server Management Studio.
-For anybody familiar with SQL Server (or another relational database), using SQL Database is straightforward.
+For anybody familiar with SQL Server (or another relational database), using SQL数据库 is straightforward.

-But SQL Database isn't just a DBMS in the cloud-it's a PaaS service.
-You still control your data and who can access it, but SQL Database takes care of the administrative grunt work, such as managing the hardware infrastructure and automatically keeping the database and operating system software up to date.
-SQL Database also provides a federation option that distributes data across multiple servers.
+But SQL数据库 isn't just a DBMS in the cloud-it's a PaaS service.
+You still control your data and who can access it, but SQL数据库 takes care of the administrative grunt work, such as managing the hardware infrastructure and automatically keeping the database and operating system software up to date.
+SQL数据库 also provides a federation option that distributes data across multiple servers.
 This is useful for applications that work with large amounts of data or need to spread data access requests across multiple servers for better performance.

-If you're creating an Azure application (using any of the three execution models) that needs relational storage, SQL Database can be a good option.
+If you're creating an Azure application (using any of the three execution models) that needs relational storage, SQL数据库 can be a good option.
 Applications running outside the cloud can also use this service, though, so there are plenty of other scenarios.
-For instance, data stored in SQL Database can be accessed from different client systems, including desktops, laptops, tablets, and phones.
-And because it provides built-in high availability through replication, using SQL Database can help minimize downtime.
+For instance, data stored in SQL数据库 can be accessed from different client systems, including desktops, laptops, tablets, and phones.
+And because it provides built-in high availability through replication, using SQL数据库 can help minimize downtime.

 ###Tables###

 Suppose you want to create an Azure application that needs fast access to typed data, maybe lots of it, but doesn't need to perform complex SQL queries on this data.
 For example, imagine you're creating a consumer application that needs to store customer profile information for each user.
 Your app is going to be very popular, so you need to allow for lots of data, but you won't do much with this data beyond storing it, then retrieving it in simple ways.
 This is exactly the kind of scenario where Azure Tables makes sense.

 Don't be confused by the name: this technology doesn't provide relational storage.
 (In fact, it's an example of a NoSQL approach called a key/value store.)
 Instead, Azure Tables let an application store properties of various types, such as strings, integers, and dates.
 An application can then retrieve a group of properties by providing a unique key for that group.
 While complex operations like joins aren't supported, tables offer fast access to typed data.
 They're also very scalable, with a single table able to hold as much as a terabyte of data.
-And matching their simplicity, tables are usually less expensive to use than SQL Database's relational storage.
+And matching their simplicity, tables are usually less expensive to use than SQL数据库's relational storage.

 ###Blobs###